Ideally suited for Years 9,10 or 11

 Interested in booking this performance?

-If you are interested in booking this performance, would like more information or would like to come and see the show at one of our schools, please contact firstname.lastname@example.org or 0207 793 0040.
+If you are interested in booking this performance or would like more information, please contact firstname.lastname@example.org or 0207 793 0040.

 Michael Marks Charitable Trust, The Boris Karloff Charitable Foundation, and Stephen Clark 1957 Charitable Trust kindly support us to bring our Shakespeare productions to schools outside London and major city centres.